 More Notable Soft Coolers

-These soft-sided coolers are also very good — they could have made the top 10 or 12 on someone else’s list.
-We have to draw a line somewhere, but like we said, these are also great soft coolers, and are particularly worth checking out if one of our top 12 just didn’t sing to you.
+These soft-sided coolers are also very good — they could have made the top 10 on someone else’s list.
+We have to draw a line somewhere, but like we said, these are also great soft coolers.
+They are particularly worth checking out if one of our top 10 just didn’t sing to you.

 RTIC SoftPak — RTIC is the cooler manufacturer with the reputation for offering YETI-competing coolers at a much lower price, and in fact, ran into some trademark infringement issues with YETI.
 Meanwhile, RTIC has dealt with the problems and offers both hard and soft coolers at lower price points.

 The Engel HD30 soft cooler holds ice the longest compared to other rugged soft-sided coolers we’ve used.
 Of course, there are many real-world variables in usage.
 The Engel HD30 has super thick insulation and a zippered opening that remains mostly shut when it’s unzipped, which reduces the impact of warmer air when you’re reaching for a cold drink.
 A cooler with a larger opening is less efficient for ice retention . . . but could be far more user-friendly.